 - The available data originate from a non-stationary process

 In an upcoming series of articles, we will share and discuss recent findings of Solution Seeker’s research lab.
-You can find our article in the reference list below.
+These findings are published in an article that you can find in the reference list below.
 The series begins by questioning the robustness and trustworthiness of the traditional approaches to data-driven VFMs in light of the four challenges listed above.
 The findings are based on experiments with a large and diverse set of data from 60 petroleum wells located on five petroleum assets.
 Stay tuned!

 - Tareq Aziz AL-Qutami, Rosdiazli Ibrahim, Idris Ismail, and Mohd Azmin Ishak.
 Development of soft sensor to estimate multiphase flow rates using neural networks and early stopping.
 In International Journal on Smart Sensing and Intelligent Systems, volume 10, pages 199–222, 2017